-- exclude (list, optional) When passing glob patterns as script, you can exclude certain module names explicitly by passing them into the exclude option. - nthreads (int, optional) The number of concurrent builds for parallel compilation (requires the multiprocessing module). - aliases (dict, optional) If you want to use compiler directives like # distutils: ... but can only know at compile time (when running the setup.py) which values to use, you can use aliases and pass a dictionary mapping those aliases to Python strings when calling cythonize().
-As an example, say you want to use the compiler directive # distutils: include_dirs = ../static_libs/include/but this path isn't always fixed and you want to find it when running the setup.py.
-You can then do # distutils: include_dirs = MY_HEADERS, find the value of MY_HEADERS in the setup.py, put it in a python variable called foo as a string, and then call cythonize(..., aliases={'MY_HEADERS': foo}). - quiet (bool, optional) If True, Cython won't print error, warning, or status messages during the compilation. - force (bool, optional) Forces the recompilation of the Cython modules, even if the timestamps don't indicate that a recompilation is necessary. - language (str, optional) To globally enable C++ mode, you can pass language='c++'.
+- # distutils: include_dirs = MY_HEADERS, find the value of MY_HEADERS in the setup.py, put it in a python variable called foo as a string, and then call cythonize(... ., aliases={'MY_HEADERS': foo}). - quiet (bool, optional) If True, Cython won't print error, warning, or status messages during the compilation. - force (bool, optional) Forces the recompilation of the Cython modules, even if the timestamps don't indicate that a recompilation is necessary. - language (str, optional) To globally enable C++ mode, you can pass language='c++'.
 Otherwise, this will be determined at a per-file level based on compiler directives.
 This affects only modules found based on file names.
 Extension instances passed into cythonize() will not be changed.
 It is recommended to rather use the compiler directive # distutils: language = c++ than this option. - exclude_failures (bool, optional) For a broad 'try to compile' mode that ignores compilation failures and simply excludes the failed extensions, pass exclude_failures=True.
 Note that this only really makes sense for compiling .py files which can also be used without compilation. - annotate (bool, optional) Whether to generate an HTML file with annotations, by default True. - kwargs Additional keyword arguments to pass to the cythonize function.

-run(input: str, user: str, , job: str = None, output: str = None, script: str = None, kwargs) Run Abaqus jobs.
+run(model: str, user: str, , job: str = None, output: str = None, post: str = None, visualization: str = None, kwargs)

+Run Abaqus jobs.